esdcskp-edscpcs/skp/_pages/app-security-tools.md

   </li>
 {% endfor %}
 </ul>
-## Additional Authorized Security Tools
+## Additional Recommended Security Tools

 The following tools also integrate with the Threadfix corporate AVM tool and can be used instead of the standard tools listed above however, IT Security will not take ownership of these tools and may not be able to provide support for it.
 <ul class="list-unstyled">